SAN DIEGO TRAFFIC

 Remember public transportation

-Improving traffic in San Diego
+Improving traffic conditions in San Diego

 New roads are not always the answer!

 As promising as it is to think about new and wider highways, that may not be the best answer to San Diego's traffic problems.
-Studies indicate that widening highways is only a temporary solution to the complex problem of traffic congestion.
+Studies indicate that widening highways is only a temporary solution to reducing traffic congestion.
 That's because new roads fill up soon after they open.
 A recent traffic report by U. C. Berkeley concluded that 90 percent of new highway capacity added to California's metropolitan areas is filled within four years, and 60 to 70 percent of all new county highways are filled within two years of completion.

 San Diego Coaster